 Take care because there is no pavement or footpath for most of this section so you should keep an eye out for cars.

-Púbol is a tiny village with a church, the castle, a bar, one restaurant 2 souvenir shops and a carpark.
+Púbol is a tiny village with a church, a castle, a bar, one restaurant 2 souvenir shops and a car park.

 The entrance to the castle/museum is next to the church.